AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 ---

-PHP Interpreter can be executed on most modern web servers, inlcuding:
+PHP Interpreter can be executed in conjunction with most modern web servers, including:
 - Apache
 - NginX
 - IIS
 - etc

+It is possible to containerise PHP applications and allow PHP to provide a simple 'web server'.

 ---